ONTARIO LAND TRANSFER

 from a builder) being entitled to a land transfer tax refund of up to

-on any resale home purchased in Ontario where the agreement of purchase
+on any resale home purchased in Ontario where the purchase closes

 Eligibility requirements for resale